mariohernandez/mariohernandezio/src/blog/css.md

 ![Visual representation of blog post markup](/images/blog-images/article.webp){.body-image .body-image--narrow .body-image--left aria-hidden="true"}

 FIG 2.
-Blog post markup represented in rectangular boxes.{.caption}
+Illustration of the markup structure of a Blog post.{.caption}

 From the code and **FIG 2** above, we notice the following:

 1. The `<article>` tag is the top parent element with four direct child elements (_Tag, Header, Share, and Article content_).
 1. The `<header>` tag is also a parent element itself with three direct child elements (_Title, Subtitle, and Date_).

-Let's start with the `<article>` as the top parent:
+Let's start with the `<article>` parent selector:

 ```css
 .blog-post {